Approximate low-weight check codes and circuit lower bounds for noisy ground states: Superpolynomial noisy ground states

-Clearly this circuit $C'$ is functionally the same as $C$.
-Observe that the circuit size $T_{C'}$ of $C'$ is at most $O(n^2)$.
+Clearly, this circuit $C'$ is equivalent to $C$: it accepts a witness $\ket{\psi}$ with exactly the same probability as $C$ would.
+Let $c$ be a constant such that the circuit size $T_{C'}$ of $C'$ is at most $n^c$.

-\paragraph*{\textbf{Our family of local Hamiltonians.}} Let $C \in L_{yes}$ and let $C'$ denote the circuit obtained from the transforming $C$ as described above.
-Let $H_C$ denote the Feynman-Kitaev clock Hamiltonian corresponding to $C'$ where the $\time$ register is encoded using a $2$-dimensional clock, as described in Section~\ref{sec-clock-construction}.
-The Hamiltonian $H_C$ is $7$-local and acts on $m \defeq n + 2\lceil \sqrt{T_{C'}} \rceil \leq \beta n$ qudits for some constant $\beta \leq 6$.
+\paragraph*{\textbf{Our family of local Hamiltonians.}} Let $C \in L_{yes}$ and let $C'$ denote the circuit obtained via the transformation described above.
+Let $H_C$ denote the Feynman-Kitaev clock Hamiltonian corresponding to $C'$ where clock is made $c$-dimensional, as described in Section~\ref{sec-clock-construction}.
+The Hamiltonian $H_C$ is $(2c+3)$-local and acts on $m = a cn$ qubits for some constant $a > 0$.
 Since $C$ is a {\em yes} instance, by Theorem~\ref{theorem-kitaev} the minimum energy of $H_C$ is at most $\gamma$.